-(7) A downgrade in the credit rating of KBC Bank Group may limit access to certain markets and counterparties and may necessitate the posting of additional collateral to counterparties or exchanges
+(7) A downgrade in the credit rating of KBC Group NV or its subsidiaries may limit access to certain markets and counterparties and may necessitate the posting of additional collateral to counterparties or exchanges

-The credit ratings of KBC Bank Group are important to maintaining access to key markets and trading counterparties.
-The major rating agencies regularly evaluate KBC Bank Group and its securities, and their ratings of debt and other securities are based on a number of factors, including financial strength as well as factors not entirely within the control of KBC Bank Group, including conditions affecting the financial services industry generally or the rating of the countries in which it operates.
-In light of the difficulties in the financial services industry and the financial markets, there can be no assurance that KBC Bank Group will maintain the current ratings.
+The credit ratings of KBC Group NV and some of its subsidiaries are important to maintaining access to key markets and trading counterparties.
+The major rating agencies regularly evaluate KBC Group NV, some of its subsidiaries and their securities, and their ratings of debt and other securities are based on a number of factors, including financial strength, as well as factors not entirely within the control of the Group, including conditions affecting the financial services industry generally or the rating of the countries in which it operates.
+In light of the difficulties in the financial services industry and the financial markets, there can be no assurance that KBC Group NV or its subsidiaries will maintain the current ratings.

-KBC Bank Group's failure to maintain its credit ratings could adversely affect the competitive position, make entering into hedging transactions more difficult and increase borrowing costs or limit access to the capital markets or the ability of KBC Bank Group to engage in funding transactions.
-A further reduction in KBC Bank Group credit ratings also could have a significant impact on certain trading revenues, particularly in those businesses where longer term counterparty performance is critical.
-In connection with certain trading agreements, KBC Bank Group may be required to provide additional collateral in the event of a credit ratings downgrade.
+KBC Group NV's or its subsidiaries' failure to maintain its credit ratings could adversely affect the competitive position of the Group, make entering into hedging transactions more difficult and increase borrowing costs or limit access to the capital markets or the ability of the Group to engage in funding transactions.
+A further reduction in an entity of the Group's credit ratings also could have a significant impact on certain trading revenues, particularly in those businesses where longer term counterparty performance is critical.
+In connection with certain trading agreements, an entity of the Group may be required to provide additional collateral in the event of a credit ratings downgrade.
 (8) KBC Bank Group's risk management policies, procedures and methods may leave it exposed to unidentified, unanticipated or incorrectly quantified risks, which could lead to material losses or material increases in liabilities

 KBC Bank Group devotes significant resources to developing risk management policies and models, procedures and assessment methods for its banking and asset management businesses.
-KBC Bank Group applies both quantitative and qualitative methods to arrive at quantifications of risk exposures.
-These include, among others, value-at-risk ("VaR") models, back testing, Probability of Default ("PD") models, Loss Given Default ("LGD") models, asset valuation models and stress tests as well as risk assessment methods.
+KBC Bank Group applies both quantitative and qualitative methods to arrive at quantifications of risk exposures, among others, value-at-risk ("VaR") models, back testing, Probability of Default ("PD") models, Loss Given Default ("LGD") models, asset valuation models and stress tests as well as risk assessment methods.